robseb/Django2FPGAdemo/README.md

      ````

-  * The *render*-functions uses the "*AccDisplayTemplate.html*" HTML file to build the canvas of the web interface
+  * The *render*-function uses the "*AccDisplayTemplate.html*" HTML file to build the canvas of the web interface
-  * Django looks only for this kind of template file in this folder structure: *<App>/templates/<App>/
+  * Django only looks for this kind of template file in this folder structure: *<App>/templates/<App>/
   * That meens here, that this file must be located at here:
     ````txt
     DjangoSensor/AccSensor/templates/AccSensor/AccDisplayTemplate.html
     ````
     * Creat the file with all folders with *Visual Studio Code Insider*
-  * For building a simple UI add following to the HTML file:
+  * For building a simple UI add the following to the HTML file:
     ````html
     <!-- Django accelerometer demo application - AccSensor/AccDisplayTemplate.html -->
     <!DOCTYPE HTML>